goldengrape/Axiomatic_Designer/docs/L1-DP2_LexiconConstraints_Schema.md

     "schemaVersion",
     "lexicon"
   ],
+  "additionalProperties": false,
   "properties": {
     "schemaVersion": {
       "description": "The version of this schema.
 Ensures compatibility and proper parsing.", "type": "string",
-      "const": "1.0"
+      "const": "1.1"
     },
     "lexicon": {
       "description": "The container for all lexicon and constraint definitions.", "type": "object",
       "properties": {
         "glossary": {
-          "description": "A list of core project terms and their official definitions.
-Terms must be unique.", "type": "array",
+          "description": "A map of core project terms to their official definitions.
+The keys of this object are the terms themselves, ensuring uniqueness.", "type": "object",
-          "items": {
+          "additionalProperties": {
             "type": "object",
             "properties": {
-              "term": {
-                "description": "The specific word or phrase being defined (e.g., 'Design Matrix').", "type": "string"
-              },
               "definition": {
                 "description": "The unambiguous, official definition of the term.", "type": "string"